labinthewild/LITW-study-templates/docs/1-Installation.md

 You will also need to have PHP installed to run it.
 (Make sure you have the 'PHP-curl' extension installed and enabled.)

+Finally, you'll need a MySQL 5.7 or older (mainly because this is the first version that supports JSON fields).

 This bundle has been tested on OSX 10.11.1 and Ubuntu 17.04.